mehul-singhal/udaan2019/README.md

 In every big Organization like School, Offices, Apartment complexes, hotels e.t.c. there are number of assets that needs constant monitoring and upkeeping.
 Usually you would have observed that there is a specific team called house keeping that have to ensure that all assets and facilites is kept in working and usable conditions.

-This product helps manage and execute the duties and various tasks of this organization.
+This product helps manage and execute the duties and various tasks of these organization.

 ### Install Dependencies